 At the heart of the bass studio at CU is a mission to enable each undergraduate and graduate student to be expressive and creative, find their musical voice and learn to play with confidence and strength.
 There is a spirit of camaraderie among double bass students that creates an environment that is supportive, while at the same time pushing each student to achieve their best.
 The well rounded curriculum of the College of Music and the double bass studio give our students a broad technical and musical foundation for achieving success in careers as double bass performers and pedagogues.

-Professor Paul Erhard’s active national and international work as a performer, teacher, and collaborator with leading double bassists world-wide provides CU bass students with a uniquely broad perspective on the double bass profession.
-Professor Erhard has enjoyed a richly varied career as a principal double bass in a number of orchestras, a classical soloist, a jazz bass player, and more recently a performer of music of India.
-He has been a judge at many international double bass solo competitions where he hears some of the best young double bass players in the world.
-His music training has been with famous double bass pedagogues including Homer Mensch at Juilliard, James VanDemark at Eastman School of Music, and Georg Hoertnagel and Franz Ortner at the Music Hochschule in Munich, Germany.
-Professor Erhard draws upon these musical experiences as he guides the CU bass students in the development of the art of double bass playing necessary for success in careers as performers and teachers.
+Professor Paul Erhard’s experience as a performer and teacher in the USA and Europe provides CU double bass students with a broad perspective on the art of double bass performance.
+Professor Erhard has had a richly varied career as principal double bass in a number of orchestras, classical recital and concerto soloist, jazz bass player, and performer of improvised raga music of India.
+He has been a judge at numerous international double bass solo competitions, and has taught masterclasses at leading music schools in the USA and Europe.
+He has a Masters and Doctorate from The Juilliard School, and an Bachelors from Eastman School of Music.
+Professor Erhard draws upon these musical experiences as he guides the CU bass students in their development as soloists, orchestral players, and improvising double bass artists.
 See a performance with Associate Professor of Collaborative Piano Margaret McDonald or view Dr. Erhard's full bio.